 The temperature inside the enclosure should always be between 20 – 25 C (68 and 77 F).
 Use a quality tank heater or clamp lamp to maintain temperature.
 I also definitely recommend a thermostat.
 It will protect your snails from overheating or getting too cold.

 To heat your pet’s tank, you have to provide an alternative source of heat such as a heating pad strategically placed to the side of the tank.
-The point is that, if you use an under the tank heater, it can overheat your substrate and hurt buried snail.
+The point is that, if you use an under the tank heater, it can overheat your substrate and hurt buried snails.

 Note: When the environment becomes too hot and dry, your pet snail might be forced to go into hibernation, and there is absolutely no fun in that for you.
 If it happened to you, check tank conditions and adjust them.
 Allow snail to “wake up” on its own.
 DO NOT break the seal.